tindzk/blog/articles/transliteration.md

 ---

 # Introduction
 The word *transliteration* is derived from the morphemes *trans-* (across, through) and *liter-* (letter).
 It denotes the translation from one alphabetic writing system into another.
 As an example, the city of Харків in Ukraine written in the Cyrillic script is commonly transliterated as either *Kharkiv* or *Harkiv* in the Latin script.
 This single example shows that there is no single mapping.
-The standard alphabet of any language is always optimised to accommodate its syntactic peculiarities.
+The standard alphabet of any language is always optimised to accommodate its phonotactic peculiarities.
+Note that this does not necessarily imply that the alphabet is also the most compact.
+For example, a more optimised alphabet for English would use single letters for *ts*, *sh* and *ch*.

 In this article, we will look at use cases for transliteration and explore various considerations to be made when designing rules.
 To this end, I will present the [translit-scala](https://github.com/sparsetech/translit-scala) library.
 Its development informed many of the examples and best practices outlined in this article.

 # Use cases
 The most common use of transliteration is for foreign entities.
 In Russian, the name *Steve Jobs* would be written as *Стив Джобс*.
 It does not adhere to the English spelling, but rather to the sounds.
 This phenomenon also applies to cities, products and other non-Russian names.
 The motivation is that it allows for a more natural integration of words and their adaptation to Russian grammar, e.g. declension.
 For example, *Steve Jobs' book* is translated as *книга Стива Джобса*.
 The word suffix `-а` is a case marker which has the same possessive role as the **'s** or **s'** in English.
 In Latin-script Slavic languages the original spelling of foreign words is retained and the case marker is added.
-In Polish, the convention is to use an apostrophe to modify words with a trailing vowel sound: *Steve'a Jobsa* or *Harry'ego Pottera*.
+In Polish, the convention is to use an apostrophe to modify words with a trailing vowel letter: *Steve'a Jobsa* or *Harry'ego Pottera*.

 International passports are the most prominent use of transliteration in the other direction.
 These contain a person's name in the original (e.g. Cyrillic) and Latin script.
 To avoid ambiguities, governments issue rules on how to correctly transliterate names.